LJacobDev/ljacobdev.github.io/README.md

-Thank you for taking a moment to take a look at this!
+Thank you for taking a moment to visit my portfolio!

 This area is currently a landing page to help highlight and explain repositories of interest.